 Why Were These Knee Devices Recalled?

 A defective polyethylene tibial insert prompted the recall.
 In its “Urgent Medical Device Correction” letter to healthcare professionals on February 7, 2022, Exactech acknowledged that “most of our inserts manufactured since 2004 were packaged in out-of-specification vacuum bags.”
-These vacuum bags are important because, according to Exactech's "Design Rationale," the inserts are placed in vaccuum bags to prevent oxidation, or exposure to oxygen.
+These vacuum bags are important because, according to Exactech's "Design Rationale," the inserts are placed in vacuum bags to prevent oxidation, or exposure to oxygen.
 Oxidation resistance is an important safety consideration because the presence of excess oxygen can cause polyethylene to degrade, which can, in turn, cause patients to suffer severe pain, bone loss, and possibly infection.

 The Importance of Cross-Linking in Joint Replacements